 In SystemWeaver Explorer, users typically view Items and Parts in structures.
 Below is an example that helps to visualize items and parts:

 When you select an item in a structure and want to link that item to another item using a part, you will be limited by the meta model as far as which part types you can add.
 In the below example, for the selected Software component called "CruiseControlManager", there are 6 different parts that can be added:

 Item structures are explained more in Get Acquainted With the Explorer Interface.

 Attributes can be used to describe items in a more structured manner than by writing free text.
-Like Items and Parts, they are defined by a SystemWeaver Architect and are part of the meta model in the SystemWeaver database.
-Items and parts can be configured to have default attributes and these display for all users.
+There are default attributes and additional attributes and both types display for all users.
+Like Items and Parts, default attributes are defined by a SystemWeaver Architect and are part of the meta model in the SystemWeaver database.
+Additional attributes are not part of the meta model although all users can view them when created.
 There are many different types of attributes and the editor presented to users in the Explorer client for value selection varies depending on what type of attribute it is.

 What is a SID?

 The SID, or the SystemWeaver type IDentifier is the formal identification of a type in SystemWeaver.
 It is a one to eight Unicode* character string value used internally in SystemWeaver to keep track of the types of items, parts and attributes and the internal relations between different types.